apache/james-project/examples/custom-smtp-hooks/README.md

 Read this page [on the website](http://james.apache.org/howTo/custom-smtp-hooks.html).

-The current project demonstrate how to write custom behaviours for Apache James SMTP server by the means of SMTP hooks.
+The current project demonstrates how to write custom behaviours for Apache James SMTP server by the means of SMTP hooks.

-SMTP hooks allows integrating third party systems with the SMTP stack, allows writing additional SMTP extensions, for instance.
+SMTP hooks allow integrating third party systems with the SMTP stack and writing additional SMTP extensions, for instance.

 Start by importing the dependencies: